OriginTrail/ReadTheDocs/source/node-setup.rst

 Read Me First
 -------------

-Please bear in mind that we will give our best to support you while setting up and testing the nodes.
-Some features will probably change before mainnet and we are aware that some defects may show up on different installations and usage scenarios.
+Please keep in mind that we will give our best to support you while setting up and testing the nodes.
+Some features are subject to change and we are aware that some defects may show up on different installations and usage scenarios.

 If you need help installing OT Node or troubleshooting your installation, you can either:

 - engage in our Discord community and post your question,
 - contact us directly via email at support@origin-trail.com.

 Nodes can be installed in two ways: